 I was named after the western movie SHANE, starring Alan Ladd.
 It wasn’t until its re-release in 1959 that the movie became very popular.
 My mother decided if her next baby were a boy, the name "Shane" would promise her a sturdy lad.
 As it turned out, I was always the smallest kid in my classroom.

 My collections may seem random and eclectic, but they have a consistent theme of art and grit that has fascinated me for many years.
-Collecting Western Art evokes nostalgic memories of my childhood and my cowboy heroes.
+Collecting Western Art evokes nostalgic memories of my cowboy heroes while growing up.
 My western art collection is exclusively the art of Harry Brown Baker.

 The Art of Harry Brown Baker